-Investment property is measured using the cost model and stated at cost less accumulated depreciation and accumulated impairment losses (For the depreciation method and useful lives, please refer to "3) Property, plant and equipment").
+Investment property is measured using the cost model and stated at cost less accumulated depreciation and accumulated impairment losses.
+(See "3) Property, plant and equipment" for method of depreciation and useful life.)

 When it is difficult to account for investment property and other portions separately, the entire property is accounted for as investment property only if the owner-occupied portion is insignificant.